-The Commission finds that DEC's proposed Tariff included as Byrd DEC Exhibit 2 and attached to witness Byrd's testimony include the required language necessary to effectuate N.C.
+The Commission finds that DEP's proposed Tariff included as Byrd DEP Exhibit 2 and attached to witness Byrd's testimony include the required language necessary to effectuate N.C.
 Gen. Stat. § 62-172(d) and is hereby approved.

-In addition, and in accordance with N.C.
-Gen. Stat. § 62-172(d)(2), the Commission determines that DEC's applicable Storm Recovery Charge shall be recognized as a separate line item on retail customer bills entitled Storm Securitization Charge and include both the rate and the amount of the charge.
-Moreover, all electric bills issued by DEC must state that, as approved in a financing order, all rights to the Storm Recovery Charge are owned by the SPE and that DEC is acting as collection agent or servicer for its SPE.
+Additionally, the Commission determines that DEP shall use its proposed temporary, alternative procedure to provide customers with the information needed to calculate the rate and total amount charged related to the issuance of Storm Recovery Bonds pursuant to N.C.
+Gen. Stat. § 62-172(d) as proposed in the Notice of Billing Compliance Procedure and the Affidavit and Supporting Exhibits of Jonathan L. Byrd.
+Once the Company's Customer Connect system is deployed, the Commission determines that DEP's applicable Storm Recovery Charge shall be recognized as a separate line item on retail customer bills entitled Storm Securitization Charge and include both the rate and the amount of the charge and in accordance with N.C.
+Gen. Stat. § 62-172(d)(2).
+Moreover, all electric bills issued by DEP must state that, as approved in a financing order, all rights to the

+Storm Recovery Charge are owned by the SPE and that DEP is acting as collection agent or servicer for its SPE.